manheicatherine/Northcoder-course/README.md

 - Remember to take regular screen breaks (5 - 10 minutes every hour at least) and get some fresh air if possible.
 Sitting in front of your screen for hours at a time is tiring and can often lead to 'brain fog', especially when tackling lots of challenges.

+### Make use of CHECKLIST.md

+- There is a [checklist file](CHECKLIST.md) in the root of this repo.
+We understand that for many of you this is the first time you have encountered a project like this in VSCode and it can be tricky at first to navigate.
+Use this file to keep track of the tasks you have completed, it may help you to have a clearer idea of what you have done and what comes next.

 ### Be the tortoise, not the hare 🐢 🐰

 - Take your time with this content.
 You're here to learn, it isn't a race to the finish line.